Matt-Cowen/Vittler/README.md

 - [Dj Database URL](https://pypi.org/project/dj-database-url/) - This allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.
 - [Bootstrap](https://getbootstrap.com/) - Bootstrap is a front-end framework for developing responsive and mobile-first websites quickly and efficiently.
 - [Cloudinary](https://cloudinary.com) - Cloudinary is a cloud-based media management platform that offers solutions for storing, optimizing, and delivering images and videos for web and mobile applications.
+- [Psycopg2](https://www.psycopg.org/) - Psycopg is a PostgreSQL adapter for the Python programming language, providing a robust and efficient interface to interact with PostgreSQL databases.
 - [Summernote](https://summernote.org/) - Summernote is a Django app that enables users to easily integrate a rich text editor into their web applications, enhancing event creation and description functionality.
 - [Django-allauth](https://www.intenct.nl/projects/django-allall/) - A comprehensive authentication app for Django, supporting social authentication, registration, and account management.
 - [Django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Django Crispy Forms is a Django app that provides a better way to generate forms in your Django application.